vortexmakes/RKH/doc/readme.txt

 not leaking the event.
 The garbage collector actually recycles the event only when it determines that the event is no longer referenced.
-The following listing illustrates how and when to invoke RKH_GC() macro to recycle "dynamic" events.
+The following listing illustrates how and when to invoke RKH_FWK_GC() macro to recycle "dynamic" events.

 \code